andrewcooke/cosas/arduino/xqria/README.md

    the default is the largest buffer possible.  the two ranges correspond to event and odd buffer sizes (odd is not recommended).

+2. oversample bits.  this is relative to the base clock of 40khz.  by default this is 2, which means we 4x oversample (160khz).  however, the cpu may not be able to generate complex sounds sufficiently quickly, in which case this can be reduced.  to monitor, set DBG_TIMING and look at "errors" and "late" in the serial output (there will likely be audible problems too).

+   a value of 3 bits is supported for curiousity / glitching.

 ### cpu use

 the entire instrument is running on a tiny chip with two cores.  if